-Pre-work Checklist
+3.Pre-work Checklist

+defects.

-- Make sure each device has sufficient power. - Make sure HUNTER 2.0 does not have any obvious defects. - Check if the remote controller battery has sufficient power. - When using, make sure the emergency stop switch has been released.
+Make sure each device has sufficient power.

+When using, make sure the emergency stop switch has been released.
-Operation

-- In remote control operation, make sure the area around is relatively spacious. - Make sure to operate the Hunter 2.0 within the visual range.
-The maximum load of HUNTER 2.0 is 150KG.
-When in use, ensure that the payload does not exceed 150KG. - When installing an external extension on HUNTER 2.0, confirm the position of the center of mass of the extension and make sure it is at the center of rotation. - Please charge in time when the device is low battery alarm.
-When HUNTER 2.0 has a defect, please immediately stop using it to avoid secondary damage. - When HUNTER 2.0 has had a defect, please contact the relevant technical to deal with it, do not handle the defect by yourself. - Always use HUNTER 2.0 in the environment with the protection level requires for the equipment. - It is forbidden to push the chassis in the parking status, and the parking can be manually released in an emergency status. - When charging, make sure the temperature is above 0°C.
+• Make sure HUNTER 2.0 does not have any obvious

+· Check if the remote controller battery has sufficient

+- When HUNTER 2.0 has had a defect, please contact the relevant technical to deal with it, do not handle the defect by yourself. - Always use HUNTER 2.0 in the environment with the protection level requires for the equipment. - It is forbidden to push the chassis in the parking status, and the parking can be manually released in an emergency status. - When charging, make sure the temperature is above 0°C.

-Maintenance
+5.Maintenance